If you find some great specimens, are you allowed to keep them? Probably, but the legal issues surrounding gem hunting can get a little tricky.

 Lapidaries analyze, grind, cleave, cut and polish gemstones.
 These artisans might cut opaque stones into cabochons (smooth, oval shapes that hide flaws).
 Clear gems can be cut with facets to emphasize their shine and sparkle.
 If you try to grind and cut a gem yourself, you could destroy it or create a flaw.
 A professionally cut stone is worth about three times as much as a rough stone.
 If you've found large specimens, certain minerals can be carved into statues by specialized sculptors.

-If you're inspired to find geologic treasure, visit the links on the next page for more information about gem hunting.
+If you're inspired to find geologic treasure, visit the links below for more information about gem hunting.